 Saturday Night Telescope Viewing

-The Planetarium's viewing facilities have recently been upgraded!
-The main mirror on the 12.5-inch reflecting telescope has been re-aluminized (that is, the shiny surface was re-coated to improve the image you see) with a gift from RMSC Trustee Dr. John Bruning.
+Our viewing facilities have recently been upgraded!
+The main mirror on the 12.5-inch reflecting telescope has been re-aluminized (the shiny surface was re-coated to improve the image you see) with a gift from RMSC Trustee Dr. John Bruning.

 A new 11-inch computer-guided Celestron CPC1100 telescope on a Pier-Tech adjustable pier was added in 2014 with gifts from the Max and Marian Farash Charitable Foundation and the Louis S. and Molly B. Wolk Foundation.

-For more about telescope viewing and amateur astronomy, visit a meeting of the astronomy club.
+For more about telescope viewing and amateur astronomy, attend a meeting of the astronomy club.
 This exceptionally friendly group welcomes beginners.
 Visit them at www.rochesterastronomy.org.

 The Volunteers Behind the Strasenburgh Planetarium Telescope

 Every Saturday night, as many as 100 people come to view the heavens through a telescope at the Strasenburgh Planetarium, thanks to volunteers from our leading local astronomy club: the Astronomy Section of the Rochester Academy of Science (ASRAS).